 Due to the popularity of certain trip venues, we have no control over the waiting time for certain rides and attractions.
 For example, it is possible that your child may not get to go on every ride in an amusement park.
 We will try our best to make every camper’s trip as enjoyable as possible.

 All Camps ‘R’ Us Trips are optional and camper attendance is not required.
 Those who remain on campus will have access to all regularly scheduled activities.
-Campers who do not wish to attend one or more trips must submit an opt-out form (available on campus) prior to the trip.
+Parents must sign the “opt-out” form (ask your Group Leader on campus).

 Visitors are always welcome at Camps ‘R’ Us, beginning the second week of camp.
 Visits should be scheduled at least one hour prior to a guest’s arrival on campus.
 Please call the camp office for an appointment if you wish to see your camper participating in a specific activity.